nncoelho/Webstore/README.md

 # Webstore

-Webstore developed in PHP/JS/CSS/SQL including Bootstrap 5 & Fontawesome 5 with Composer dependency manager & PHPMailer
+Webstore developed in PHP/JS/CSS/SQL including Bootstrap and Fontawesome 5 also with Composer dependency manager, Datatables, PHPMailer and mPDF.